mcollovati/vaadin-twitter-widgets/twitter-widgets-demo/src/main/resources/org/vaadin/addon/twitter/demo/share_button.md

 Twitter widgets for Vaadin is a Vaadin addon that provides UI components to integrate an application with Twitter using [Twitter for Websites](https://dev.twitter.com/web/overview).

-## Tweet button
+## Share button

-The [Tweet button](https://dev.twitter.com/web/tweet-button) is a small button displayed on your website to help viewers easily share your content on Twitter.
+The [share button](https://dev.twitter.com/web/tweet-button) is a small button displayed on your website to help viewers easily share your content on Twitter.

 ## Configuration

-A Tweet button may be customized from its default settings with fluent accessors.
+A share button may be customized from its default settings with fluent accessors.

 See [javadocs](https://vaadindemo-mbf.rhcloud.com/docs/twitter-widgets/api/org/vaadin/addon/twitter/TweetButton.html)
 for further information.